 Finally, medications and specific forms of psychotherapy have been shown to be effective in the treatment of borderline disorder, thereby giving substantial hope to those who suffer from it, and to their families and friends.

-The following is a brief historical review of the major advances in our understanding and treatment of borderline disorder.
+The following is a historical review of the major advances in our understanding and treatment of borderline disorder.

 - Descriptions of individuals demonstrating the symptoms of borderline disorder were first mentioned in the medical literature almost 3000 years ago.4